 Check Debian Version

-There are several ways on how to check what version of Debian is running on your system.
-Below you can find multiple examples on how to determine Debian version.
+There are several ways how to check what version of Debian is running on your system.
+Below you can find multiple examples of how to determine the Debian version.

 - Method 1.

 The first place to look for the Debian version is to look inside /etc/issue file.
 From terminal run command:

 - Method 2.